All Episodes

 Remember when she was saying, I can't even repeat it.

-Because I'm gonna repeat it and then I'll get in trouble.
+Can't repeat what she said either because I'm going to repeat it and then I'll get in trouble.

 My name is Ashley Judd.

-Ashley Judd is here!
+Ashley Judd is here.

 I am a feminist.